howdoicomputer/revontulet/README.md

 This API sends requests to two upstream APIs: https://sat.terrestre.ar/docs/#/ and https://www.n2yo.com/api/

 There are home built API clients for both in `libs/` that use httpx to asynchronously fetch API results and then cache them on a 10 second TTL if the responses are 200s.
-The reason why they're writen using httpx is because requests is a synchronous client that will block FastAPI's (the underlying API framework) event loop.
+The reason why they're writen using httpx is because `requests` is a synchronous client that will block FastAPI's (the underlying API framework) event loop.
 There were some open source clients that already existed for the above APIs but they were synchronous in nature so I had to write my own.

 ## Typing and Pydantic

-The routes themselves use those clients to fetch data and then filter and annotate the results.
+Requests to the routes themselves use those clients to fetch data and then filter and annotate the results.
 The codebase makes extensive use of Pydantic models to provide documented, typed, and validated interfaces for both the API routes and internal functions.

 ## Testing

 The external routes are tested using pytest with mocks and stubbed out data.
-The mocks and stubs allows our unit tests to be ran without Internet or secrets.
+The mocks and stubs allows our unit tests to be ran without the Internet or secrets.

 An end-to-end test exists in `scripts/end_to_end_test.sh` that is convenient for me to use.
 It will curl `/api/satellites` to resolve a set of satellites currently over a coordinate pair and then create a `sat_color_pair` string to feed into the `/api/satellites/above` endpoint to resolve satellites and their color data for a location.